 5.1.
-This report summarises the need for an inflationary only increase for 2018/19.
+This report summarises the need for an inflationary only increase for 2019/20.
 Benchmarking has been carried out on Massage and Special treatment fees.
-There was an extensive review of the Street trading fees in 2017, therefore only an inflationary increase is appropriate at this time to ensure that we are maintaining full cost recovery.
+There was an extensive review of the Street trading fees in 2017 and it is planned for a further review to be undertaken on 2020, therefore only an inflationary increase is appropriate at this time to ensure that we are maintaining full cost recovery.
 The number of applications have remained static.